sonugpc/referral-code-plugin/readme.txt

 3. An example of the front-end display of the referral code box.

 == Changelog ==

+= 1.1.0 =
+*   Added a custom template for single 'referral-codes' posts.

 = 1.0.0 =
 *   Initial release.